 Although cats are usually great at grooming themselves, they always appreciate being pampered by their owners.
 Additionally, staying up-to-date with grooming your cat can help keep your cat healthy and happy.
 Here are a few easy tips to groom your cat at home.

-Cats are known for being very tidy groomers, but it's difficult for them to groom the insides of their ears.
+Cats are known for being very tidy groomers and normally do not need their ears cleaned.
+An occasional cleaning may be necessary to help keep an ear issue, such as an infection or mites, at bay. it's difficult for them to groom the insides of their ears.
 Because of this, your cat may need occasional ear cleanings to help keep issues like ear infections and ear mite infestations at bay.

 Cleaning your cat's ears will likely take some practice, but these at-home cleanings can actually be quite easy.
+Please do not clean your cat's ears if they are anxious or fighting you to try to clean them.
 Here's what you'll need to begin:

-- Gauze.
-Use gauze to clean, wipe, and dry the inside of your cat’s ears.
-You can pick up gauze squares at most human pharmacies.
+Use a cotton ball to clean, wipe, and dry the inside of your cat’s ears.
+You can pick up cotton ball squares at most human pharmacies.
 You can also use cotton balls, cotton makeup rounds, or even a tissue.
 Just don’t use cotton swabs to clean out your cat’s ears, as you could damage their eardrums.

 If there isn’t too much debris in the ears and your veterinarian has cleaned the ear initially, you can begin cleaning your cat’s ears.

-- Massage the base of the ear for 5–10 seconds with your finger wrapped in gauze to allow the cleaning solution to work.
+Massage the base of the ear for 5–10 seconds with your finger wrapped in a cotton ball to allow the cleaning solution to work.
 Allow your cat to shake their head to get out any of the excess solution.

-- Wrap dry gauze around your finger and gently wipe the excess liquid or debris out of the ear canal.
+Wrap a dry cotton ball around your finger and gently wipe the excess liquid or debris out of the ear canal.